gianlucasudano/metrics-challenge/README.md

 * variable names can be revisited
 * missing types, missing tests
 * double check on which values are returned for latestDate, and earliestDate.
+* profiling and verify if memoization is required.